Tatsuru-Kikuchi/Post-Quantum-Cryptography/README.md

 License
 -------

-liboqs is licensed under the MIT License; see [LICENSE.txt](https://github.com/open-quantum-safe/liboqs/blob/master/LICENSE.txt) for details.  liboqs includes some third party libraries or modules that are licensed differently; the corresponding subfolder contains the license that applies in that case.
+liboqs is licensed under the MIT License. liboqs includes some third party libraries or modules that are licensed differently; the corresponding subfolder contains the license that applies in that case.
 In particular:

 - `src/crypto/aes/aes_c.c`: public domain
 - `src/crypto/rand_urandom_chacha20/external`: public domain